guyslook/mg/src/pages/rates-and-availability.md

           If you cancel within 14 days of your arrival time the full payment is required and will be debited from your credit/debit card.
+  - quote:
+      - quoteauthor: 'Thomas(Aus) - January 19, 2018'
+        quotetitle: >-
+          Excellent hosts.
+Attention to detail.
+Even had a Happy Birthday sign when we arrived.
+Well stocked with everything.
+Milk, butter, water, soft drinks, teas and coffee.
+One could want for no more.
+Scones yummy thanks.
 ---